-Construction of a 244,000 square-foot, four-story recreation center, which will replace the Flynn Recreation Complex, is underway at the former site of Edmond's Hall on Thomas More Road.
-It will include a state-of-the-art fitness center, jogging track, natatorium with lap and instructional pools, four wood-floor basketball courts, three tennis courts, two multi-activity courts and multi-purpose rooms for spin, yoga and fitness classes, among other amenities.
-The building, which will be named in honor of the Connell family in recognition of a capital campaign gift from BC Trustee Associate Margot C. Connell, will open in the summer of 2019.
+This 244,000 square-foot, four-story recreation center, which replaced the Flynn Recreation Complex, officially opened on July 9, 2019, on the former site of Edmond's Hall on Thomas More Road.
+It includes a state-of-the-art fitness center, jogging track, natatorium with lap and instructional pools, four wood-floor basketball courts, three tennis courts, two multi-activity courts and multi-purpose rooms for spin, yoga and fitness classes, among other amenities.
+The building is named in honor of Margot Connell—a trustee associate, honorary degree recipient, mother of six Boston College graduates, and one of the University's most generous benefactors.

 Mounted on the roof of Carney Hall on Middle Campus, this webcam looks northwest across the Campus Green to Stokes Hall, the 183,000-square-foot academic building that opened in January 2013.
-Named in appreciation of a $22 million gift from Patrick T. '64 and Anna-Kristina Stokes, the L-shaped facility houses the classical studies, English, history, philosophy, and theology departments, the College of Arts & Sciences Honors Program, the Academic Advising Center, and First Year Experience offices, as well as 36 classrooms, a commons area, coffee shop, and conference rooms.
+The L-shaped facility houses the classical studies, English, history, philosophy, and theology departments, the College of Arts & Sciences Honors Program, the Academic Advising Center, and First Year Experience offices, as well as 36 classrooms, a commons area, coffee shop, and conference rooms.

-This view from the top of the Merkert Chemistry Center takes in the construction site of the new athletics field house, the 135-acre Chestnut Hill Reservoir, and the skyscrapers of downtown Boston, just six miles away.
+This view from the top of the Merkert Chemistry Center takes in the 135-acre Chestnut Hill Reservoir and the skyscrapers of downtown Boston, just six miles away.

 Linked to downtown by a trolley stop beside the campus, Boston College is also connected to its namesake city by student jobs and internships in the finance, medicine, education, law, communications, arts, and social services sectors; by the University’s sponsorship of service programs in Boston neighborhoods; and by Boston’s cultural institutions, which constitute a vast resource for students, faculty, and visitors.